Delkarix/Memory-Tools/README.md

 2. Click **Properties**.
 A window will be displayed indicating the list of CPU registers used by the process.
 You can change the values by editing the next.
 > **NOTE**: The numeric system is `Hexidecimal`.
 If the desired text is not in Hexidecimal format, the text will turn red indicating that it must be changed.

-> **NOTE**: If you want to hijack a thread, it is a good idea to use the **Function Injector** to inject the `gets` function.
+> **NOTE**: If you want to execute code without utilizing DLL injections, it is a good idea to use the **Function Injector** to inject the `gets` function.
 The `gets` function is a default C/C++ function that forces a thread to pause and wait for input.
 A parameter is required, but it can be anything.
-Locate the thread in the thread list (you might need to click **Reload**) and change the `Current Instruction` field from there.
+Locate the thread in the thread list (you might need to click **Reload**) and change the `Current Instruction` field to the address of a desired function.
+If you wish to hijack a thread, locate the desired thread and suspend it.
+Then, change the `Current Instruction` field to the address of the desired function.

 ## Code Injector
 1. Click on **File** in the top-left corner and select **Select Process**.